 It took me 190 poems to figure out why this worked sometimes, and didn't work other times.

 The basic idea is that you're singing, even when you're speaking.
 Every syllable is a note.
 You can play the words, syllable by syllable on a piano, or other instrument.
 Unfortunately, I'm not very musical.
-I want to write one verse as musical notation.
+I wrote one verse as musical notation, for the book 'dancing down entropy street'.
+I had to get a music writing program for the computer.
+I got a free version of Forte.
+It was a struggle to do it, but I managed to write a couple of bars of music to go with a verse from the poem 'mechanical failure.
+I'd like to read a poem, and have back-up vocalists, like back-up singers, who say one word or one line of the poem at the same time as I do.
+I think it would sound interesting.
 I'd like to make a one-verse video, where you can read the verse, hear the music, and see the music written as a score.
 This could take some time to research, but as they say, Google is your friend.

 This painting/collage is called 'anchor'.
 It's about my mother, Trudy Small, who was a great artist.
 There are only 8 verses.